nychealth/EH-dataportal/content/data-stories/economic-stability/index.md

 Nearly one-third of renting households in the City experience severe rent burden — spending at least half their income on rent.

-We see severe rent burden among New Yorkers of all income levels—but low-income people feel these effects more.
+We see severe rent burden among New Yorkers of all income levels — but low-income people feel these effects more.
 Severe rent burden impacts nearly half (44%) of households that earn between $25,000 and $50,000, and 85% of households that earn less than $25,000.
 People who are rent burdened must make difficult choices between housing and necessities that support health.
-For example, they may choose not to use an air conditioner because of the electricity bill <a href="https://a816-dohbesp.nyc.gov/IndicatorPublic/beta/data-stories/heat/">despite this increasing their risk for heat-related illness and death.</a>
+For example, they may choose not to use an air conditioner because of the electricity bill <a href="https://a816-dohbesp.nyc.gov/IndicatorPublic/beta/data-stories/heat/"> despite this increasing their risk for heat-related illness and death.</a>

 ### One out of every 10 New Yorkers experiences food insecurity.